Letitbe133/js-dojo/README.md

    >
    > Ex : lionel-challenge-1

-3. Once done share the link to your workspace in the **Javascipt** Discord channel
+3. Once done share the link to your workspace in the **Javascript** Discord channel

-## Challenges can be completed in any order you like

 ## Challenges